 Medically reviewed by Rosanna Sutherby, PharmD on August 11, 2020.
 To give you technically accurate, evidence-based information, content published on the Everlywell blog is reviewed by credentialed professionals with expertise in medical and bioscience fields.

 Interested in learning how to get more vitamin D so you can help prevent deficiency and support your health?
-If so, read on—because from food to vitamin D supplementation and well-planned time in the sun, here you’ll learn more about 3 easy ways to boost your vitamin D.
+If so, read on—because from food to a vitamin D supplement and well-planned time in the sun, here you’ll learn more about 3 easy ways to boost your vitamin D.

 Easily check your vitamin D levels with the at-home vitamin D blood test.

 There’s a good reason why vitamin D is popularly known as the “sunshine vitamin”: when your skin is exposed to direct sunlight (or, more precisely, the ultraviolet B radiation that the sun emits), vitamin D is produced.
 The amount of vitamin D your skin makes is influenced by several factors, including the season, the time of day (the sun’s rays are usually strongest between 10am and 3pm), the amount of cloud cover and air pollution, your altitude, and the melanin content of your skin (the darker your skin, the more sunlight exposure you need to get enough vitamin D from sunlight exposure).

 Generally speaking, the majority of people can get enough vitamin D by going outside in direct sunlight for short periods of time.
 According to the National Institutes of Health (NIH), some researchers suggest that approximately 5–30 minutes of sun exposure at least twice a week to the face, arms, legs, or back—without sunscreen, and ideally between 10 AM and 3 PM—usually lead to sufficient vitamin D production.
 However, it’s important that you don’t burn, as sunburns can increase the risk of skin cancers.

 You might be surprised to learn that your skin won’t produce vitamin D if you’re sitting inside by a sunny window.
 That’s because glass blocks out the sun’s UVB rays—which are responsible for triggering vitamin D production.